arjunprakash/first-repo/README.md

 # start-coding
-The first comments was pretty lame
+The first comment was pretty lame